 If a student leaves one research group, then another group must be joined within 30 days to maintain "reasonable progress" status, i.e., for the student to remain in good standing in the department.
 See Section 5.2.9 for consequences of not being in good standing.
-In most cases, a student who switches research groups is automatically on academic probation for the first full semester in the new research group (fall, spring or summer), with expectations set out in a letter from the department to the student and new advisor.
-This academic probation increases the opportunities for a student to find a new research group because of decreased perception of financial risk by the new advisor.
+In most cases, a student who switches research groups is automatically on probation for the first full semester in the new research group (fall, spring or summer), with expectations set out in a letter from the department to the student and new advisor.
+This probation increases the opportunities for a student to find a new research group because of decreased perception of financial risk by the new advisor.
 At a minimum of 30 days before the end of the probationary semester (including summer when appropriate), the new advisor must inform the student and department whether the student did or did not meet expectations.
-If the student in the new group, and the student will continue on a long-term basis as a Ph.D. student in the new group, and the student will no longer be on academic probation starting in the subsequent semester.
-If the student did not meet expectations, then the department with a support and termination of registration will ensue at the end of the probationary semester.
+If the student did meet expectations, then the student will continue on a long-term basis as a Ph.D. student in the new group, and the student will no longer be on probation starting in the subsequent semester.
+If the student did not meet expectations, then student will not be in good standing in the Ph.D. program, and withdrawal of financial support and termination of registration will ensue at the end of the probationary semester.